issp-center-dev/H-wave/docs/en/source/rpa/filespecification/config/index_config.rst

   - ``reduced``: Generalized orbitals combining spins and orbitals are considered.
 The components of the susceptibility matrix with :math:`\alpha=\alpha^\prime` and :math:`\beta=\beta^\prime` are considered.
 The size of the matrix turns to :math:`N_\text{orb}^2 N_\text{spin}^2 N_k N_\omega`.
 For the two-body interaction terms, only CoulombIntra, CoulombInter, Ising and Hund are allowed.

   - ``squashed``: Spins and orbitals are separately treated, and for the orbitals :math:`\alpha=\alpha^\prime` and :math:`\beta=\beta^\prime` are considered.
 The size of the susceptilibity matrix becomes :math:`N_\text{orb}^2 N_\text{spin}^4 N_k N_\omega`.
 See :ref:`Ch:Algorithm` for details.

+  - ``auto``: scheme is automatically chosen according to the specifications of interaction terms.
+This option is not available when only ``chi0q`` is to be calculated.

 ``mode.param`` section